Markie3110/Research_Track_1-Assignment_2/README.md

 Implements the node "UI", that utilizes an actionclient subscribed to the actionserver "/reaching_goal" to create a user interface that allows the user to send and preempt robot goals.
 This node also publishes the robots position and twist to a custom topic "/robot_vector", that is utilized by the "average" node (explained below).

 2. last_target_py.py<br>
-Implements the rosservice "last_target" which when called, prints the latest goal position specified by the user.
+The ROS node "last_target" that implements the rosservice "last_target_serv" which when called, prints the latest goal position specified by the user.
 Obtains the latest goal via a subscription to the "/goal" topic of the "reaching_goal" actionserver.

 3. average_py.py<br>
-Implements another rosservice "average" which when called, returns the robots average speed and distance from the target.
+The ROS node "average" that implements another rosservice "average_serv" which when called, returns the robots average speed and distance from the target.
 Utilizes the data published by the node "UI" on the topic "/robot_vector" to carry out the computations.

 How to Install